startin-blox/sib-core/README.md

 ## Events

-The componend sib-display fires a "select" event when the user clicks an child in the list, with the resource as a detail of the event.
+The component sib-display fires a "select" event when the user clicks an child in the list, with the resource as a detail of the event.

-The componend sib-form fires a "save" event when the user validates the form.
+The component sib-form fires a "save" event when the user validates the form.

 ## License